 The thesis is: the events, procedures and results that constitute the sciences have no common structure; there are no elements that occur in every scientific investigation but are missing elsewhere.
 Concrete developments (such as the overthrow of steady state cosmologies and the discovery of the structure of DNA) have distinct features and we can often explain why and how these features led to success.
 But not every discovery can be accounted for in the same manner, and procedures that paid off in the past may create havoc when imposed on the future.
 Successful research does not obey general standards; it relies on one trick, now on another; the moves that advance it, and the standards that define what counts as advance are not always known to the movers (AM3: 1)

 Feyerabend emphasises both methodological plurality (as a descriptive, historical fact about the sciences) and methodological pluralism (as a normative ideal).
 Method is one possible dimension of pluralism; one can also add, as Feyerabend did, pluralism about theories and values.
-An ‘anarchistic’ science, while over-dramatically named, is characterised by a plurality of aims, values, methods, theories and styles of reasoning—an ideal the best serves our epistemic interests and, for Feyerabend, enhances the ‘humanitarian’ possibilities of scientific enquiry (Farrell 2005: chs.
+An ‘anarchistic’ science, while over-dramatically named, is characterised by a plurality of aims, values, methods, theories and styles of reasoning—an ideal that best serves our epistemic interests and, for Feyerabend, enhances the ‘humanitarian’ possibilities of scientific enquiry (Farrell 2005: chs.
 5-6).

 My question in this section concerns the connections of epistemic pluralism to the theme of contingency.
-How could a sense of contingency contribute to the case for an normative epistemic pluralism?
-To answer that question I will draw on Eric Oberheim’s analysis of Feyerabend as a philosophical pluralist (Oberheim 2006).
+How could a sense of contingency contribute to the case for a normative epistemic pluralism?
+To answer that question, I will draw on Eric Oberheim’s analysis of Feyerabend as a philosophical pluralist (Oberheim 2006).
 Oberheim is careful to emphasise the changing forms of pluralism one can find across Feyerabend’s writings; however there is, he argues, a fairly stable general structure to those forms.
 Oberheim calls this the pluralistic test-model, construed, not as ‘a cohesive, stable set of doctrines’ or ‘principles’, but as ‘a pluralistic philosophical method’ (Oberheim 2006: 287).
 Some of its main components are the related concepts of criticism, alternatives, and proliferation.
 The general line thought, sufficient for my purposes, are that (a) criticism plays a variety of essential epistemic roles—strengthening theories; maximising empirical content; exposing contestable assumptions; (b) criticism is often most effective when using alternatives to the theories in question – since, for instance, a set of theories that share a questionable assumption by that fact tend to conceal it; (c) such alternatives, while sometimes naturally existing, often have to be deliberately generated, by the relaxation of constraints and/or acts and policies of proliferation.
 In Feyerabend’s writings one finds variations of this line of thought, inspired – in an appropriately eclectic manner – by J.S.
 Mill, Karl Popper, and the philosopher-physicists beloved by Feyerabend (Lloyd 1997; Munévar 2016).
 An ideal scientific enterprise is therefore deeply pluralistic, a rich ‘ocean of alternatives’, of robust and well-developed methods, theories, and projects.
 At certain points some of this naturally-occurring diversity might diminish, and the proper response – for Feyerabend but not for Kuhn – was to encourage proliferation.
 Alternatives must be carefully and deliberately created and supported, through historical identification of earlier underdeveloped ideas, supporting epistemic experimentation or innovation, and the eclectic appeals to disciplines and traditions outside the sciences (AM2: chs.
 2-4).